cratermoon/cratermoon/README.md

 * Promulgated standards for developer tests and pre-commit discipline.
 * Contributed to improving git flow for development process

-#### Lead Software Engineer, Janrain, Inc, Portland, OR, 07/12 to 04/15
+Environments: Go language, SAML2, cucumber & gherkin, vagrant, docker, gorilliamux, nginx, git, AWS, redis, PostgresSQL, Logstash, Elasticsearch and Kibana, Jira, CircleCI

-Environments: Java 7, Tomcat,  Spring, Scala, Spray, Ruby, nginx git, sbt, jenkins, puppet, AWS, redis, PostgresSQL
+##### Lead Software Engineer, Janrain, Inc, Portland, OR, 07/12 to 04/15

 > Social login platform built on a variety of technoligies and deployed wholly on AWS

 * Migrated Java Spring application persistence layer from Amazon SimpleDB to redis